 Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes \bowtie No \square

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer Accelerated filer

-Non-accelerated filer \boxtimes Smaller reporting company \boxtimes

-Emerging growth company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes $\ \square$ No $\ \boxtimes$

-As of May 10, 2022 there were 43,219,358 shares of the registrant's common stock, par value \$0.0001 per share, outstanding.
+Yes No D implet) during the preceding 12 months (or for such shorter period that t ne registrant was required to submit such in iics) 5 the registrant is a large accelerated filer, an accelerated filer, a non-acce finitions of "large accelerated filer," "accelerated filer," "smaller reportinge Act.
+1 0 1 r an Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company \boxtimes Emerging growth company , indicate by check mark if the registrant has elected not to use the external and the contract of the Exchange Act. \Box nded transition period for complying with a ny Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
+Yes □ No ⊠ As of August 5, 2022, there wer re 48,535,230 shares of the registrant's common stock, par value \$0.000 1 per share, outstanding.